What is an R.T.O?

 The courses offered at RTOs focus towards the skills and knowledge required for specific employment in industry.
 All the courses are based on practical and hands-on experience according to the Australian government's requirements and standards.
 Specified in the Australian Qualifications Framework, known as AQF.
 RTOs can be either privately registered businesses or government owned Technical and Further Education (TAFE) institutions.

-You can download the application form from our Website and send it, together with all relevant documentation, to our office in either Melbourne or Colombo, where our Training Manager will assess your application, and advice of the outcome.
+You can download the application form from our Website and send it, together with all relevant documentation, to our office in Canberra, where our Administration Office will assess your application, and advice of the outcome.
 You can also call into one of our offices and we will be happy to assist you with your enquiry and answer any questions you may have.

-- Course fees vary depending on the selected course.
+- Course fees vary depending on the selected course(Please refer to Fees section on this website)

 - Overseas Student Health Cover (OSHC) (This cost is subject to change)